perdomofranklindev/express-ts-exercises/01-authentication/back-end/README.md

 Note: Both string format (e.g., '1h', '7d') and millisecond values are supported.
 The string format is used for JWT token expiration, while the millisecond values are used for cookie expiration.

+If you configure the cookie lifetimes through environment variables make sure to check this file [auth-session-constants](src/modules/auth-session/auth-session-constants.ts)

 ## 🔧 Available Scripts

 - `npm start` - Start the production server